-When one looks at how technology has changed education over the past decade, one can’t help but be blown away by the sheer number of iPad apps for teachers that have absolutely flooded the electronic marketplace.
+When one looks at how technology has changed education over the past decade, one can’t help but be blown away by the sheer number of iPad apps for educators that have absolutely flooded the electronic marketplace.
 There are so many iPad apps for teachers released every month that even the most plugged-in educator would have a difficult time processing and utilizing them all.

 Luckily, when teachers are looking to learn how to use iPads in the classroom, they need to look no further than TeachHUB magazine and TeachHUB.com -- an educator’s primary go-to resource when researching iPad apps for teachers and iPads in the classroom.

 Read on to learn about TeachHUB magazine and TeachHUB.com’s updated list of the hottest iPad apps for teachers and iPad apps for education, destined to forever alter your curriculum landscape, organized here by subject.